Everything You Need to Know About Hilton Honors in 2023

 Simply by joining Hilton Honors for free, members add cost-free benefits to their stay.
-Even members that rarely stay in Hilton Worldwide hotels will have access to free high-speed internet, a digital room key (accessed by smartphone in equipped hotels), earn points for their stay, and access the best cash rates for stays.
+Even members that rarely stay in Hilton-branded hotels will have access to free high-speed internet, a digital room key (accessed by smartphone in equipped hotels), earn points for their stay, and access the best cash rates for stays.

 Get elite status even faster with a Hilton Honor credit card.
-We did a complete write up on – Why Every Traveler Should Have A Hilton Honors Credit Card.
+We did a complete write-up on – Why Every Traveler Should Have A Hilton Honors Credit Card.

 Frequent guests have special privileges bestowed upon them the more they stay with the chain.
-There are three ways to qualify for status: nights, stays, or base points.
+There are three ways to qualify for status: nights, stays or base points.

-Qualifying based on stays is a little more complex but can be very advantageous for certain travelers who visit many places but don’t stay for long.
+Qualifying based on stays is a little more complex but can be very advantageous for certain travelers who visit many places but don’t stay long.
 Each stay in a hotel will qualify as a single stay credit, but each stay must be separated from another.

 Pro tip: For example, consecutive nights in the same hotel but booked as different reservations will not qualify as separate stays, however, hotel hopping will.
 If a guest has an upcoming trip to Chicago, staying near Grant Park for four nights they could move hotels every night to accelerate stay accumulation.
-The guest would spend the first night in the Hilton Garden Inn Downtown Chicago, then move to the Homewood Suites by Hilton Downtown Chicago the second night, back to the Hilton Garden Inn the third night, and spending the fourth night back at the Homewood Suites.
-Most guests wouldn’t do this but if they did, they’d earn Silver status on this one trip.
+The guest would spend the first night in the Hilton Garden Inn Downtown Chicago, then move to the Homewood Suites by Hilton Downtown Chicago the second night, back to the Hilton Garden Inn the third night, and spend the fourth night back at the Homewood Suites.
+Most guests wouldn’t do this, but if they did, they’d earn Silver status on this one trip.

-Qualifying for status on “Base Points” refers to the number of points given in relation to spend at the hotel.
+Qualifying for status on “Base Points” refers to the number of points given in relation to spending at the hotel.
 Hilton offers 10 Base Points per dollar spent on the hotel itself, exclusive of taxes or additional fees.
 If a room at a Hampton Inn costs $110/night, but $8 is local sales tax and $5 hotel tax a guest would be left with a room fee of $97, earning 970 Base Points.

 Below are the elite tiers and their required number of nights/stays/base points to attain the status level.